tito300/nba-app/README.md

 # NBA - ReactJS Interview

-Welcome to Slingshot's React Interview!
+Welcome to *** React Interview!
 Sit back and relax, because this will be fun! 🍿

 ## Before Starting